Int’l police race comes to Snowmass in 25th year

 It wasn’t for a large-scale tragedy or a crime but for a ski race.
 For 25 years, law enforcement officers from all over the world have come to Colorado for the North American Police Ski/Snowboard Championships.
 This year, like most in the event’s history, the racers flocked to Snowmass.

-"It's not the easiest place or the cheapest place to get to, but it's a quality mountain.
-We enjoy it," said Richie Herr, of New Jersey, chairman of the organization.
-"Fabulous race crew.
-I mean those guys are really good; they know their business."
+“It’s not the easiest place or the cheapest place to get to, but it’s a quality mountain.
+We enjoy it,” said Richie Herr, of New Jersey and chairman of the organization.
+“Fabulous race crew.
+I mean those guys are really good; they know their business.”

 Aspen Skiing Co. works with the championship organizers to make the race happen.
 The weeklong event is highly organized, starting with a clinic and welcome party and followed on the second day by a heat race, which helps to divide everyone into four ability categories.
 The next three days are race days.